 If the Moon were only 1 pixel in diameter on a map, what would be the scale of the Solar System?
 Artist and designer Josh Worth has created a great web page that actually answers this question – a tediously accurate map of the Solar System.
-He scaled the Moon to only one pixel (the radius of the Moon is 1,737 km / 1079.322 mi) and put the planets and other astronomical bodies like the Kuiper Belt objects accordingly.
+He scaled the Moon to only one pixel (the radius of the Moon is 1,737 km / 1079.322 mi) and put the planets and other astronomical bodies such as the Kuiper Belt objects accordingly.

 Since the human brain cannot deal with really large numbers, it is a good way to understand how big is our Solar System actually (it is really big!).